Yurea20726/The-Role-of-Climate-in-Major-Power-Outages/README.md

 <small>2.
 The table is adapted from this [article](https://www.sciencedirect.com/science/article/pii/S2352340918307182).
 </small>

-## Step 2-1: Data Cleaning
+## Data Cleaning

-### (1) Download dataset
-### (2) Remove description
+1. **Download dataset**

-As shown in Figure 1-2, the original excel file contains some description, which are not need for the program.
-So we remove them here.
+2. **Remove description**: As shown in Figure 1-2, the original excel file contains some description, which are not needed for the program, so we remove them here.
-### (3) Keep relevant variables & Handle data type

-Also, since there're some missing values in the excel file, the default `pd.read_excel()` function can't detect the data type correctly.
+3. **Keep relevant variables & Handle data type**: Since there're some missing values in the original excel file, the default `pd.read_excel()` can't detect the data type correctly.
 We explicitly specify the data type of each column.
-Note that data type `Int64`, `Float64` can hold `NaN` value.

-For the datetime columns `OUTAGE."{START|RESTORATION}.{DATE|TIME}`, we will handle them later.
+Note that data type `Int64`, `Float64` can hold `NaN` value.For the datetime columns `outage."{start|restoration}.{date|time}`, we will handle them later.

 <iframe src="pictures/fig_2_1.html" width="800" height="600" frameborder="0"></iframe>